askowno/LLC_terr/README.md

 City of Cape Town Biodiversity Network (CoCT, 2024).
 Data supplied in ESRI gdb format, converted to a TIFF in ARCGIS PRO, unprojected vector data rasterized and to match 20m and Albers Equal Area national land cover grid.
 Reclassified to match the NLC 7class, with severely degraded areas (referred to as "poor" condition in source data) given value = 8 and estimated to have severity of \>80%.
 Impacts occurred more than 50 years ago.

-*The ecosystem data (vegetation types), and NLC and CoCT data were cross tabulated and then summarised to assess Criterion A3 and D3 of the IUCN RLE.*
+*The ecosystem data (vegetation types), and NLC and CoCT data were cross tabulated and then summarised to assess Criterion A3 and D3 of the IUCN RLE.* Results [outputs/coct_sum.csv](outputs/coct_sum.csv)

 #### Nelson Mandela Bay Metro land cover and ecosystem condition